 - Do landlords need to store security deposits in a separate bank account?

 Yes, Kentucky law requires that all security deposits be deposited in a separate security deposit bank account.
+Prospective tenants shall be informed of the location of the separate account and the account number.
 (KRS § 383.580(1))

 - Are non-refundable fees, such as pet fees, prohibited?